 While it’s true that many are removed and replaced after 10 years, this is not always down to the implant being damaged.

-The interesting thing is that they don’t technically expire, but aren’t guaranteed to last a lifetime.
+The interesting thing is that though they don’t technically expire, they aren’t guaranteed to last a lifetime.
 On average it is between 10 and 20 years.

 A study found that many surgeons estimate a 15-20 year lifespan for breast implants.

 Generally, though, it is more to do with the body’s reaction to the implants than the implants themselves failing, as we are going to explain in the following post.

 Alternatively, contact us now to book your consultation with our plastic surgeons who can help you decide which breast implants are the right choice for you.